abhi542/CarbonWise/README.md

 ## 🌳About Carbon Footprint Calculator Project🌳

-The global annual carbon footprint has now surpassed an alarming 40 billion tons, underscoring the urgent need for collective action to mitigate climate change.
-There exists a direct and undeniable correlation between the daily habits of individuals and the surge in CO2 emissions.
-Everyday practices, ranging from energy consumption and transportation to residential heating-cooling systems and food production-consumption, significantly contribute to this escalating environmental challenge.
-Recognizing the pivotal role individuals play in this scenario, it becomes imperative to foster awareness regarding their impact on the global increase in CO2 levels.
-The core objective of the project is to empower individuals by helping them calculate their monthly carbon footprint.
-By incorporating considerations of daily, weekly, and monthly habits and lifestyle choices, the initiative aims to offer personalized insights.
-Furthermore, the project is geared towards not only raising awareness but also providing practical recommendations for individuals to actively reduce their carbon footprints.
+ The CodeWise app aims to explore and develop solutions by helping individuals calculate their monthly carbon footprint based on their lifestyle choices.
+The app then suggests the number of trees to plant to offset their carbon footprint, encouraging sustainable living practices for a more environmentally conscious world.

 Through these efforts, the goal is to encourage sustainable living practices that contribute to a more environmentally conscious and responsible global community.

 ## 🛠️Project Steps
 #### 🧩Backend Development:
 1. **Data Handling with Pandas:**